jessicarush/git-notes/README.md

 Different organizations will have their own preferred methods of managing git logs.
 This example is one such method aimed at doing pull requests of 1 commit.

-### Testing/editing locally
+### Working to create a single commit pull-request-ready branch

 - `git fetch`
 - `git checkout origin/master`
 - `git checkout -b CP-123-wip`
 - `git branch -u origin/master`

-Do work and commit as much as you want (no pushing), then:
+Do work and commit as much as you want (no pushing unless you want a backup), then:

 - `git pull`
 - `git status` *(ahead by x commits)*